mendix/docs/content/developerportal/deploy/environments-details.md

 * **Edit**
 * **Delete**

-For more information, see [Certificates](/refguide/certificates) and how to [Configure Custom Domains](/developerportal/howto/custom-domains).
+For more information, see [Certificates](/refguide/certificates) and how to [How to Configure Custom Domains](/developerportal/howto/custom-domains).

 ### 4.2 Prevent Embedding Your App in an IFrame